SAP/code-pal-for-abap/pages/how-to-configure.md

 ### 2. Delegates

-> Delegates are the Profile owners who are allowed to configure it.
+> Delegates are the Profile owners who are allowed to configure it;
+> Multiple delegates are allowed.

+Behavior:

+- If you aren't a Delegate, you won't be able to add / change / remove a Delegate or Check.

-To add someone else, click on the `+` button and inform his / her user name.
+To add someone else, click on the `+` button and inform his / her user name:

 ![assign delegate](imgs/assign-delegate.png)

 ### 3. Checks

+> Checks are the rules based on the [Clean ABAP](https://github.com/SAP/styleguides/blob/master/clean-abap/CleanABAP.md) style guide.

+Behavior:

+- You can define a Check threshold (if applicable);
+- You can define a Check severity / priority (error / priority 1, warning / priority 2, or notification / priority 3)
+- You can define a Check filter on productive code, test code, or both (if applicable);
+- You can define a Check filter on object creation date;
+- You can define a Check validity period;
+- You can define if a Check can/cannot be exempt via pseudo-comments (if applicable).
+- If you have multiple Profiles assigned to your user, the check with the"strongest" or "sharpest" thresholds will be taken;

-Click on the `+` button and assign the checks.
+To assign them to your Profile, click on the `+` button:

 ![assign check](imgs/assign-check.png)

-If you want, you can change the default configuration:

 ![customize check](imgs/customize-check.png)

-If you do not understand the check meaning, you can check its documentation:
+💡 You can use the documentation button to navigate to the Check documentation:

 ![check documentation](imgs/check-documentation.png)

-## How to export and import customization
+## Further Features

+### Import / Export Profile

-You can export and import profiles, with respective delegates and checks, using a `JSON` file.
+You can import and export a Profile with its Delegates and Checks using a `JSON` file, here:

-It is useful when you work with multiple systems, and you want to sync the profiles between them.

 ![import and export feature](imgs/import-export-feature.png)